ajinkyapdeshmukh10/Customer-Sales-Analysis/README.md

 **Data Visualization**

-Several visualizations were created, including histogram for Quantity sold based on Sub-Category, and a scatter plot comparing sales and profit, providing visual insights into the data distributions and relationships between key variables.
-The visualizations which are generated for the Data preprocessing can be seen below.
+Several visualizations were created, including a histogram for the Quantity sold based on Sub-Category and a scatter plot comparing sales and profit, providing visual insights into the data distributions and relationships between key variables.
+The visualizations generated for the Data preprocessing can be seen below.

 A histogram for 'Quantity' sold based on 'Sub-Category' distribution showed that the Sub-Category 'Binders' sold the most quantity among other categories.\
 ![](figures/VisualCode.png)